goldfarbas/Dignity/README.md

 Visit our [wiki](https://github.com/goldfarbas/Dignity/wiki) to learn and share information about different approaches to solving these problems.

 ## Roadmap
-1. Launch the Dignity (DGNT) token as a proof-of-concept to demonstrate how to pay for a UBI using [monetary](https://github.com/goldfarbas/Dignity/wiki/Monetary-Policy) rather than [fiscal](https://github.com/goldfarbas/Dignity/wiki/Fiscal-Policy) policy.
+1. Launch the [Dignity (DGNT) token](https://github.com/goldfarbas/Dignity/wiki/Dignity-(DGNT)) as a proof-of-concept of how to pay for UBI using [monetary](https://github.com/goldfarbas/Dignity/wiki/Monetary-Policy) rather than [fiscal](https://github.com/goldfarbas/Dignity/wiki/Fiscal-Policy) policy.

 2. Create a protocol for enabling [unique individuals](https://github.com/goldfarbas/Dignity/wiki/Universal#solving-the-double-claim-problem) to claim UBI